Used Tesla Model S for sale nationwide

 Quick Summary

-Running costs are exceptionally low compared to petrol and diesel alternatives, with no fuel expenses, zero VED charges, minimal servicing requirements and low Benefit-in-Kind tax rates.
-Tesla quotes that charging for 1,000 miles costs £72, versus £284 for a comparable high-performance petrol car.
-The increasingly widespread Supercharger network makes long-distance travel viable, whilst over-the-air updates continually improve capabilities.
-However, the interior finish could be better, reliability questions persist, and newer Tesla models offer better value when purchased new.
-Despite these considerations, the Model S remains an excellent choice for those seeking an electric car with comfort, range and performance.
+Running costs are significantly lower than conventional vehicles, with no fuel expenses, zero VED charges, and minimal servicing requirements.
+Tesla quotes that charging for 1,000 miles costs approximately £72, compared to £284 for a high-performance petrol car averaging 21mpg.
+The Model S benefits from an extensive Supercharger network, making long-distance travel viable.
+However, potential buyers should be aware that the interior finish could be improved, there are some reliability concerns, and newer Tesla models offer better value when purchased new.
+Insurance costs are high due to the vehicle's classification in the highest group, though this is typical for powerful electric vehicles.

-Best for: Drivers seeking an electric car with serious performance, excellent range and advanced technology; those who travel long distances and want access to a reliable charging network; buyers prioritising low running costs.
+Best for: Drivers seeking an electric car with serious performance, excellent range, and advanced technology; those who travel long distances and want access to a reliable charging network; and buyers prioritising low running costs.

-Not ideal for: Those seeking a plusher interior finish; buyers concerned about reliability and support; those looking for the most engaging driving experience in the premium electric segment.
+Not ideal for: Those seeking a premium interior finish, buyers concerned about reliability and support, or those looking for the most cost-effective new electric vehicle option.

 Comparison vs Key Rivals